SolankiPratikkumar/Literature-Survey-on-VCO/README.md

 ### Oscillation Frequency of 10GHz for given RLC circuit:
 <img width="1920" height="1080" alt="5_Foscillation for 10GHz" src="https://github.com/user-attachments/assets/a0547e46-e745-4cb8-9c4a-f3f0a7edb80a" />

-#### Finally try to size the circuit but NMOS,PMOS width was too large that,simulator can't take those value.
+#### Finally, try to size the CMOS based LC-VCO circuit but NMOS,PMOS width was too large that,simulator can't take those value.

 # Reference